-- Workers responsible for recording the weights/volumes of Better Cotton product received, to ensure they are done accurately - Workers responsible for unloading, storing, and labelling physical Better Cotton - Management of production processes - Buying, Sales and Finance departments
+- Workers responsible for recording the weights/volumes of Better Cotton product received, to ensure they are done accurately - Workers responsible for unloading, storing, and labelling physical Better Cotton - Buying, Sales and Finance departments

 New staff with responsibilities relating to CoC implementation should receive training prior to handling or processing physical Better Cotton or mass balance orders.
 Staff may undergo internal training, training provided by an experienced 3rd party, or attend training provided by Better Cotton.